kentotomita/pydem/README.md

 # PyDEM
 PyDEM is a python library for 3D processing and visualization, minimally designed for landing hazard detection.
+It achieves fast computaion by utilizing [Numba: a high performance Python compiler](https://numba.pydata.org/).

 ## Installation